ElMoNoW/bpaxz/product-guides/wallets_to_use.md

 {% embed url="https://all-access.wax.io/" %}
 WAX.Cloud wallet also FREE and can BUY KEY later  BASIC wallet FULL Funktionally

-may there be others but those im using
+may there be others but those are best...